quinceyvd/pexels-api-project/README.md

 ### Setup
 The webapp can be launched by running the project on a local webserver.
 I personally used both [XAMPP](https://www.apachefriends.org/) and [VS Code Live Server](https://ritwickdey.github.io/vscode-live-server/) during development.

+Before entering the webpage, the placeholder value for the API key must be replaced with a real Pexels API key, otherwise the script has no images to display.
+The placeholder value is stored on line 3 of [index.js](index.js).
+Change the string's value from `"PEXELS_API_KEY"` to a string containing the actual key.

 ### How to use
 #### Explore page
 Upon entering the webpage, the user is presented with a card featuring an image, along with a "Like" and "Downvote" button.
 By clicking the "Like" button, the image gets saved to the "Collection" page.
 The page then automatically refreshes, displaying a new image for the user to evaluate.
 If the "Downvote" button is clicked, the page similarly refreshes, presenting the user with a new image to view.